 A total of 2537 butterfly species from five lepidopteron families were recorded in the two Micro- Agro-Ecosystems.
 Among them, 1367 species were in M1 (agroforestry) and 1170 species in M2 (seed production Unit).
-Further, the Shannon diversity index was 4.49 to 4.59 with good Fisher alpha value.
+Further, the Shannon diversity index was 4.49 to 4.59 with a good Fisher alpha value.
 The presence of butterflies is essential for pollinating different plant species within

 protected natural ecosystems.
-The variety of butterflies in university campus may rise with thoughtful landscape planning and upkeep, creating an ideal environment for both research and butterfly conservation.
-Greater diversity and abundance in the undisturbed site may result from the site offering more resources for butterflies to use than in the disturbed area. where there is less vegetation and less activity from other taxa dueto the destruction of micro habitat and depletion of resources required for all living things to go about their daily lives.
+The variety of butterflies on the university campus may rise with thoughtful landscape planning and upkeep, creating an ideal environment for both research and butterfly conservation.
+Greater diversity and abundance in the undisturbed site may result from the site offering more resources for butterflies to use than in the disturbed area. where there is less vegetation and less activity from other taxa due to the destruction of microhabitats and depletion of resources required for all living things to go about their daily lives.

-REFRENCES
+REFERENCES

-Ackery PR, Jong de R and Vane-Wright RI.1999.The Butterflies: Hedyloidea, Hesperioidea and Papilionoidae.
+Ackery PR, Jong de R, and Vane-Wright RI.
+1999.
+The Butterflies: Hedyloidea, Hesperioidea, and Papilionoidae.
 In: Kristensen,

 N.P. (ed.): Handbook of Zoology.
 A Natural History of the phyla of the Animal Kingdom.
 Volume IV Arthropoda: Insecta, Part 35: Lepidoptera, Moths and Butterflies Vol.1: Evolution, Systematics, and Biogeography: 263-300.